 A guide to what they are, ways to write them and platforms to use.

-This guide is for the 117 charities currently working on Catalyst projects and any others who want to work more openly.
-It covers:
+This guide is for anyone.
+You don't have to be working on Catalyst projects or even a non-profit.
+All you need is to want to work more openly.

 - What weeknotes are